zwei2stein/mtg-commandline-tool/readme.md

  * token with "ability"

+ * ommit cards with zero count from prints

+ * Store json data in database.

  * make Deck object with accessors (commander, deck, sideboard, statistics, etc ... move utility methods there)

- * ommit cards with zero count from prints

- * deck age (latest set, date when deck was possible to assemble in paper) ?

- * some czk stuff not working